marekzan/veno/README.md

 ## Usage

-Neveno can be operated in two modes:
+Veno can be operated in two modes:

 1. **CLI**
    The CLI mode executes a single operation each time it is run.